-The final choice of reconstruction surgery depends on body shape, available tissue, skin quality, appearance of the opposite breast, health and of course the woman’s wishes.
+The final choice of reconstruction surgery depends on body shape, available tissue, skin quality, appearance of the opposite breast, health and, of course, the individual woman’s wishes.

 The key to successful reconstruction is careful selection to match you with the operation which is most appropriate.
 The result is influenced by the reconstruction chosen, the quality of the tissues and the quality of the surgery.

-In order to prepare for the surgery and to reduce your risks of complications you should ensure you are as fit and healthy as possible, have a healthy body weight.
-If you smoke then you need to give up, stopping all nicotine replacement products too.
+In order to prepare for the surgery and to reduce your risks of complications you should ensure you are as fit and healthy as possible and have a healthy body weight.
+If you smoke, then you need to give up, stopping all nicotine replacement products too.

 It has become increasingly common to reconstruct the breast(s) at the same time as the mastectomy, thereby preventing a period of complete absence of the breast(s).